In the News

 An eleven-year-old boy hung himself after repeatedly being bullied and tormented at school.
 The victim was a good student who participated in football, Boy Scouts, and was a very active member of his church and community.
 Bullies at his school constantly called him “gay”, even though a child his age hardly has a concept of their own sexuality.
 His parents repeatedly pleaded with school officials to take action and stop the bullying, but unfortunately they failed to prevent this tragic and preventable death.

-- Over 1/3 of all teens report being bullied at school
+- One in three of all teens report being bullied at school

 - Only 1/3 of bully victims report the bullying to someone

 Bullying can be difficult to prevent, because the majority of bullying occurs when teachers, coaches, counselors, and other authority figures are not around.
 Most bullies will wait for these lapses in supervision.
 Following a few simple steps can greatly reduce bullying within an organization.

 Inform all children of the organization’s stance on bullying and the potential repercussions of those caught bullying.
 Openly discussing bullying can make bullies afraid of the consequences.
 Also, victims and bystanders will be less afraid to come forward and report bullying if they know someone will take their concerns seriously.

 Treat every situation involving bullying the same.
 Regardless of who is bullying, or being bullied, it is important to respond the same.
 However, individuals who bully repeatedly need to be disciplined progressively.
 This means a child who is repeatedly caught bullying needs to be disciplined more severely each subsequent time.